offbynull/actors/README.md

 <p align="center"><img src ="logo.png" alt="Actors logo" /></p>

-The Actors project is a lightweight Java actor framework that works off the ide of coroutines/fibers.
+The Actors project is a lightweight Java actor framework that greatly simplifies the design and development of highly concurrent software.
 Why use Actors over other actor frameworks?

- * Designed first and foremost with developer productivity in mind
+ * Actors as lightweight fibers/coroutines
+ * Seamlessly serialize and store actors
  * Seamlessly distribute actors
- * Seamlessly serialize/store actors
- * Avoid complicated FSM logic via coroutines
+ * Avoid handwritten FSMs for actor logic
- * Run actors in simulations (great for unit testing)
+ * Test actors in different scenarios via simulations

 More information on the topic of actors can be found on the following pages: